collective-soundworks/soundworks/README.md

 #### Sync

-The `Sync` module is based on [`sync`](https://github.com/collective-soundworks/sync) and is responsible for synchronizing the clients' clocks and the server clock on a common clock called “sync clock”.
+The `Sync` module is based on [`sync`](https://github.com/collective-soundworks/sync) and is responsible for synchronizing the clients’ clocks and the server clock on a common clock called “sync clock”.
 That way, both the clients and the server can use this shared clock as a common time reference.

 For instance, this allows all the clients to do something exactly at the same time, such as blinking the screen or playing a sound in a synchronized manner.